-Did Your Christmas Dinner Reduce Your Testosterone Levels?
+Did Your Christmas Or Thanksgiving Dinner Reduce Your Testosterone Levels?

 We have all done it…. overindulged in food and drink during the festive holidays… now feeling sluggish and overweight, our thoughts are turning to our new year resolutions, and one thing that is certainly in most peoples thoughts is our desire to lose weight and get back in shape for the coming year…

 With a lot of men (on average) putting on between 7 and 14lbs over the festive break its little wonder that we are all feeling slightly jaded, fatigued and of course heavier..

 Now it’s not just our outward appearance that is affected by this seasonable excess…. the problem can go right down to our endocrine system….

 As we put on excess fat, its increased mass increases aromatase enzyme activity which basically means that more free testosterone in your body is converted into estrogen…. and more estrogen can in turn lead to reduced libido, less energy, loss of muscle tone and believe it or not, the formation of more body fat –